 You'll find the most noteworthy pros and cons outlined below.

 One of the great advantages of rose gold jewelry is its durability.
 Copper is a remarkably resilient material and it's resistant to scratches and scrapes.
 While blemishes do occur with copper jewelry, they can be easily removed.
-The presence of copper in rose gold makes it much more durable than many other types of gold.
+The presence of copper makes it much more durable than many other types of gold.

 Yellow and white gold jewelry is often rhodium plated.
 Rhodium plating is a popular means of protecting jewelry from common threats.
 But it's not an affordable option.
 Furthermore, rhodium-coated jewelry requires re-plating every couple of years which adds to the cost.
 With its high copper content, rose gold does not require rhodium plating.
 Because of its resilience, it's often used in jewelry intended for daily wear.
 For example many engagement rings utilize rose gold.